-AACSB: Reflective Thinking AICPA: FN Reporting
+AACSB: Reflective Thinking AICPA: FN Research Accessibility: Keyboard Navigation Blooms: Remember

+Learning Objective: 02-02 Outline the IRS audit process; how returns are selected; the different types of audits; and what

+52. Which of the following audits is the most common and typically less comprehensive?

+A. Correspondence.

+B. Random.

+C. Office.

+D. Field.

+E. None of these.

+AACSB: Reflective Thinking

+AICPA: FN Reporting

-Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-02 Outline the IRS audit process, how returns are selected, the different types of audits, and what happens after the audit.
-Level of Difficulty: 1 Easy Topic: IRS Audit Selection
+Accessibility: Keyboard Navigation Blooms: Remember

+Learning Objective: 02-02 Outline the IRS audit process; how returns are selected; the different types of audits; and what

+happens after the audit.

+Level of Difficulty: 1 Easy

+Topic: IRS audit selection

 53. Which of the following audits is the least common, broadest in scope, and typically most complex?

-- A. Correspondence.
+A. Correspondence.

-- B. Targeted.
+B. Targeted.

-- C. Office.
+C. Office.

-- D. Field.
+D. Field.

-- E. None of the above.
+E. None of these.

-AACSB: Reflective Thinking AICPA: FN Reporting Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-02 Outline the IRS audit process, how returns are selected, the different types of audits, and what happens after the audit.
-Level of Difficulty: 1 Easy Topic: IRS Audit Selection
+AACSB: Reflective Thinking

+AICPA: FN Reporting

+Accessibility: Keyboard Navigation Blooms: Remember

+Elearning Objective: 02-02 Outline the IRS audit process; how returns are selected; the different types of audits; and what

+happens after the audit.

+Level of Difficulty: 1 Easy

+Topic: IRS audit selection

 54. Dan received a letter from the IRS that gave him the choice of (1) requesting a conference with an Appeals Officer or (2) agreeing to a proposed tax adjustment.
 Dan received the:

-- A. 30-day letter.
+A. 30-day letter.

-- B. 90-day letter.
+B. 90-day letter.

-- C. Appeals letter.
+C. Appeals letter.

-- D. Tax adjustment letter.
+D. Tax adjustment letter.

-- E. None of the above.
+E. None of these.

-AACSB: Reflective Thinking AICPA: FN Reporting Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-02 Outline the IRS audit process, how returns are selected, the different types of audits, and what happens after the audit.
-Level of Difficulty: 2 Medium Topic: IRS Audit Selection
+AACSB: Reflective Thinking AICPA: FN Reporting

+Accessibility: Keyboard Navigation

+Blooms: Remember Learning Objective: 02-02 Outline the IRS audit process; how returns are selected; the different types of audits; and what happens after the audit.
+Level of Difficulty: 2 Medium Topic: IRS audit selection
-Copyright © 2017 McGraw-Hill Education.
-All rights reserved.
-No reproduction or distribution without the prior written consent of McGraw-Hill Education.

 55. Basu received a letter from the IRS that gave him the choice of (1) paying a proposed deficiency or (2) filing a petition with the U.S. Tax Court.
 Basu received the:

-- A. 30-day letter.
+A. 30-day letter.

-- B. 90-day letter.
+B. 90-day letter.

-- C. Appeals letter.
+C. Appeals letter.

-- D. Tax adjustment letter.
+D. Tax adjustment letter.

-- E. None of the above.
+E. None of these.

-AACSB: Reflective Thinking AICPA: FN Reporting Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-02 Outline the IRS audit process, how returns are selected, the different types of audits, and what happens after the audit.
-Level of Difficulty: 2 Medium Topic: IRS Audit Selection
+AACSB: Reflective Thinking AICPA: FN Reporting Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-02 Outline the IRS audit process; how returns are selected; the different types of audits; and what happens after the audit.

+Level of Difficulty: 2 Medium

+Topic: IRS audit selection

-56. Which of the following courts is the only court that provides for a jury trial?
+- 56. Which of the following courts is the only court that provides for a jury trial?

 - A. Tax Court.

 - B. U.S. Court of Federal Claims.

 - C. U.S. District Court.

 - D. U.S. Circuit Court of Appeals.

-- E. None of the above.
+- E. None of these.

-AACSB: Reflective Thinking AICPA: FN Research Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-02 Outline the IRS audit process, how returns are selected, the different types of audits, and what happens after the audit.
-Level of Difficulty: 1 Easy Topic: IRS Audit Selection
+Learning Objective: 02-02 Outline the IRS audit process; how returns are selected; the different types of audits; and what happens after the audit.

 - 57. Lavonda discovered that the 5th Circuit (where Lavonda resides) has recently issued a favorable opinion with respect to an issue that she is going to litigate with the IRS.
-Lavonda should choose which of the following trial courts to hear her case?
+Lavonda should choose which of the following trial courts to hear her case:

 - A. Tax Court only.

 - B. U.S. Court of Federal Claims only.

 - C. U.S. District Court only.

 - D. Tax Court or the U.S. District Court.

 - E. Tax Court or the U.S. Court of Federal Claims.